Agilatech/versalink-bmp183-device/README.md

-##VersaLink BMP183 Barometric Pressure sensor device driver
+## VersaLink BMP183 Barometric Pressure sensor device driver

-This device driver is specifically designed to be used with the Agilatech VersaLink IOT System.
+This device driver is specifically designed to be used with the Agilatech® VersaLink IIoT Platform.

-###Install
+Please see [agilatech.com](https://agilatech.com/software) to download a copy of the system.

+### Install
 ```
 $> npm install @agilatech/versalink-bmp183-device
 ```

-###Usage
+### Design

+This device driver is designed to interface the Bosch BMP183 temperature and humidity sensor to the VersaLink IIoT platform.
+This driver is designed to work with the SPI bus version of the sensor.

+### Usage
-This device driver is designed to be consumed by the Agilatech VersaLink IOT system.
+This device driver is designed to be consumed by the Agilatech® VersaLink IIoT system.
+As such, it is not really applicable or useful in other environments.

+To use it with VersaLink, insert its object definition as an element in the devices array in the _devlist.json_ file.
 ```
-const bmp183 = require('@agilatech/versalink-bmp183-device');
-const versalink = require('@agilatech/versalink-server');

-versalink()
-.use(bmp183, [config])  // where [config] define operational paramters -- omit to accept defaults
-.listen(<port number>)   // where <port number> is the port on which the zetta server should listen
+{
+  "name": "BMP183",
+  "module": "@agilatech/versalink-bmp183-device",
+  "options": {
+    "devicePoll": 1000,
+    "streamPeriod": 60000
+  }
+}
 ```

-####config
-_config_ is an object which contains key/value pairs used for driver configuration.
+#### Device config object
+The device config object is an element in the devlist.json device configuration file, which is located in the VersaLink root directory.
+It is used to tell the VersaLink system to load the device, as well as several operational parameters.

+_name_ is simply the name given to the device.
+This name can be used in queries and for other identifcation purposes.

+_module_ is the name of the npm module.
+The module is expected to exist in this directory under the _node_modules_ directory.
+If the module is not strictly an npm module, it must still be found under the node_modules directory.

+_options_ is an object within the device config object which defines all other operational parameters.
+In general, any parameters may be defined in this options object, and most modules will have many several.
+The three which are a part of every VersaLink device are 'devicePoll', 'streamPeriod', and 'deltaPercent'.
+The deviceName options also can define FIXME: list all other addtional driver options.
+Finally, all parameter values can have a range defined by specifying '<parameter>\_range'.

 ```
+"devicePoll":<period>
+Period in milliseconds in which device will be polled to check for new data

 "streamPeriod":<period>
 Period in milliseconds for broadcast of streaming values

-"devicePoll":<period>
-Period in milliseconds in which device will be polled to check for new data

 "deltaPercent":<percent>
 Percent of the data range which must be exceeded (delta) to qualify as "new" data